freelawproject/x-ray/README.md

 ## Contributions

-Please see the issues list for thinsg we need, or start a conversation if you have questions.
+Please see the issues list on Github for things we need, or start a conversation if you have questions.
 Before you do your first contribution, we'll need a signed contributor license agreement.
 See the template in the repo.

 ## Deployment